SyndicateMC/IV-DOMINI-modpack/Lore/beginning.md

 ## In the Beginning...
 ...there was nothing; and then, there was something.

 Four gods, there were four gods.
-Let's call them the **Four Lords**.
+Let's call them the <ins>**Four Lords**</ins>.

 The first one, we'll call the **Lord of Stone**.
 He will be the god of physicality.
 He will determine damage, and the physical state of something.
 He gives others a body, a body to be used as a shell for what is to come.

-His name is **Maht**.
+His name is <ins>**Maht**</ins>.

 The second one, we'll call the **Lord of Salt**.
 He will be the god of life, and of death.
 He will determine who, and what is alive, and who is not.
 He gives others a life, a life to be lived.

-His name is **Kuolev**.
+His name is <ins>**Kuolev**</ins>.

 The third one, we'll call the **Lord of Clay**.
 He will be the god of the mind.
 He will determine the ability of others to think, feel, and act.
 He gives others a mind, a mind to be molded by experience.

-His name is **T'unn**.
+His name is <ins>**T'unn**</ins>.

 The fourth, and final one, we'll call the **Lady of Metal**.
 She will be the goddess of order.
 She will determine what things are able to do.
 She gives others a purpose, a purpose in their life.

-Her name is **Y'hita**.
+Her name is <ins>**Y'hita**</ins>.

 ---
 ## The Creation